Water Desalination Grant Program: Continuous Application Process

 - Any project that could adversely impact a wild and scenic river, or any river afforded protection under the California or Federal Wild and Scenic Rivers Act (Water Code §79711 (e));

 - Design, construction, operation, mitigation, or maintenance of Delta conveyance facilities (Water Code § 79710(a))

 Find more grants like this

-Find more grants like the Water Desalination Grant Program by joining Instrumentl.
+Find more grants like the Water Desalination Grant Program: Continuous Application Process by joining Instrumentl.